 WHO AM I?

 I decided I wanted to be a writer when I was five or six, and since the 1980s I’ve been one professionally, as well as an editor since the 90s.
 When I started, I mainly wrote for the NME and The Wire, as editor coaxing the latter towards something like its current form.
 I’ve also written for Sight and Sound for 20 years, and as sub-editor was on the production team of Crafts magazine for 15 years.

-Three years ago I took time off to run a conference and put together an anthology (see details below) about the history and the importance of the UK music press from the 1960s-80s.
-This book is with the publisher and due out in December, so I’m once again on the look-out for WORK.
+NEXT THINGS NEXT: this done, I’m on the look-out for WORK.
 As well as writing, work for me means sub-editing and proofing for magazines, ideally part-time, and editorial consultancies on book projects.
 I’m good with words, partly because I’ve written for a wide range of publications, from pop weeklies to academic journals (see the publications page for a sense of this), and partly because I’ve been a sub-editor for a long time, helping others say what they mean and mean what they say.
 I also run workshops, mainly aimed at people who need to write about themselves and their work, but are anxious with words and description (the workshop page has more).

 Contact me at marksink3r at googlemail dot com